We’re NOT gonna waste money in 2017! Gather all your drying, flaky, USELESS products and join me on

 I’ve only ever loved one leave-in conditioner.
 All others are just okay.
 I usually use leave-in conditioners when I want to detangle my hair and I mix them with an oil or serum for slip.
 It’s the perfect combination.

-I like to think of heat protection serums a mini protein treatments since they do have proteins in them to give your hair strength.
+I like to think of heat protection serums a mini protein treatments to prevent hair loss problem since they do have proteins in them to give your hair strength.
 I use them two ways:

 1. For slip: They give more slip than other oils when detangling your kinks.